tstack/lnav/docs/source/config.rst

   directly.
 See the :ref:`Log Formats<log_formats>` chapter for more information.

 Options
 -------

-The following high-level configuration options are available:
+The following configuration options can be used to customize **lnav** to your liking.
+The options can be changed using the :code:`:config` command.

+.. jsonschema:: ../../src/internals/config-v1.schema.json#/properties/ui/properties/keymap

+.. jsonschema:: ../../src/internals/config-v1.schema.json#/properties/ui/properties/theme

 .. jsonschema:: ../../src/internals/config-v1.schema.json#/properties/ui/properties/clock-format